What Are the Legal Remedies After Child Sexual Assault

 No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance.

 Title IX is already well for its impact on expanding athletic programs and opportunities for female students.

-But Title IX also protects all students from sexual harassment or violence.
+But Title IX also protects all students from child sexual assault, violence, and harassment.
 The Department of Education has issued guidance explaining that Title IX extends to prevent a hostile educational environment due to sexual harassment, gender-based harassment, and sexual violence (rape, sexual assault, sexual battery).

 Title IX has broad coverage to a variety of institutions.
 Title IX applies to nearly any academic, extracurricular, research, occupational training, or other education program or activity operated by a recipient of federal funds.
 The term “recipient” has a broad meaning that goes beyond public schools and includes any public or private agency, institution, organization, or other entity that directly or indirectly receives Federal financial assistance.

 The United States Supreme Court also has ruled that Title IX protects against child sexual assault by adults and other students.
 In Gebser v.
 Lago Vista Independent School District, 524 U.S. 274 (1998), the Court evaluated a case involving a sexual relationship between a student and her teacher.
 The Court ruled that a school would be liable under Title IX if it had actual notice of the relationship and was deliberately indifferent to the misconduct.
 In Gebser, the Court concluded that the school was not aware of the sexual conduct and so could not be liable.